bodias/machine-learning/projects/capstone/capstone_report_template.md

 ### Benchmark
 The AUC score for a classical Tree Ensemble method, Random Forest, will be used as a baseline.
 The work *"Predicting borrowers’ chance of defaulting on credit loans."*, by Liang has a similar underlying problem, predict default risk, and the final AUC score was 0.867262 using Random Forest.
 The full document can be seen here : http://cs229.stanford.edu/proj2011/JunjieLiang-PredictingBorrowersChanceOfDefaultingOnCreditLoans.pdf.
-Although it's not possible to compare both scores directly, because the dataset is completely differente, it serves as a justification of the chosen baseline model.
+Although it's not possible to compare both scores directly, because the dataset is completely different, it serves as a justification of the chosen baseline model.

 The final classifier will use a recent tree boosting algorithm, presented by Tianqi Chen and Carlos Guestrin in 2016, called XGBoost.
 Once this classifier has many improvements over the classical Random Forest, it's expected that XGBoost performs better.